moov-io/watchman/client/docs/OFACApi.md

 ## AddCustomerNameWatch

 > Watch AddCustomerNameWatch(ctx, name, watchRequest, optional)
-Add customer watch by name
+Add customer watch by name.
+The match percentage will be included in the webhook's JSON payload.

 ### Required Parameters